Maya-Claveau/pp5-kosmo-creations/README.md

 - to have a platform where users can openly share their experience with us
 - to take action on the things need to improve
 - to make money of course
-- to spread love and kindness by help those in need with donating a % of the revenue to the local aniaml shelter
+- to spread love and kindness by help those in need with donating a % of the revenue to the local animal shelter

 Site user’s main objectives are: